 Within each boundary category, Flood Modeller offers an extensive range of options enabling you to tailor your model to your precise requirements and available data.
 Rainfall data can be converted directly to inflow (optionally with loss through evaporation and/or infiltration), or flow data (e.g. a discharge hydrograph, having performed your own hydrological analysis), or hydrological boundaries providing full rainfall-runoff methodologies.

-The range of boundary options to represent flows entering and leaving your models include:
+Boundary options, which represent flows entering and leaving your model, include:

-The Rainfall/Evaporation Boundary provides a rainfall and/or evaporation boundary inflow into a model network.
+A rainfall and/or evaporation boundary inflow.
 Rainfall data, evaporation data and infiltration data can all be specified separately and included as part of the inflow.

 Flow Time Boundary

-The Flow Time Boundary models a discharge hydrograph (specifying flow versus time) as a boundary condition.
-This boundary unit is ideal for entering flow data after having used your own analysis methods.
+Model a discharge hydrograph (specifying flow versus time) as a boundary condition.
+This unit is ideal for entering flow data after having used your own analysis methods.

-The Abstraction Boundary unit allows you to specify flow entering your system based on specified logical rules, for example when a weir is open or when the water level has reached a specified height.
+Specify flow entering your system based on specified logical rules.
 It represents a discharge hydrograph without the time aspect needing to be specified.

-The FSSR16 Boundary is a rainfall-runoff model based on procedures set out in the Flood Studies Report (1975) and includes revisions contained in subsequent supplementary reports.
+A rainfall-runoff model based on the Flood Studies Report (1975) and includes revisions contained in subsequent supplementary reports.

-The range of boundary options to describe the variation of water levels in your model (commonly used to describe how water leaves the modelled area) include:
+Boundary options, which describe the variation of water levels in your model include:

 Flow Head Boundary